rajanarahul93/pokefolio/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
-3. Make your changes and commit them: `git commit -m 'Add new feature'`.
+3. Make and commit your changes: `git commit -m 'Add new feature'`.
 4. Push to the branch: `git push origin feature-name`.
 5. Submit a pull request.